Counseling School & Community, M.S. - School and Educator Preparation Program

 Master of Science Degree in Counseling - School Counseling

-There are two field experiences, a practicum and an internship: Practicum offers students the opportunity to develop, sharpen, and demonstrate individual and group counseling skills.
+There are two field experiences, a practicum and an internship.
+Practicum offers students the opportunity to develop, sharpen, and demonstrate individual and group counseling skills.
 Students are required to spend a minimum of 100 hours over the course of one semester within a school setting.
-Internship is an intensive, diversified experience that exposes students to a full range of school counselor responsibilities appropriate to the setting.
-Internship will consist of either a full time 10-month, 900-hour, supervised counseling experience in a school setting.
-Both experiences are completed under the supervision of a certified school counselor.
+The internship is an intensive, diversified experience that exposes students to a full range of school counselor responsibilities appropriate to the setting.
+The internship will consist of a 10-month long, 700-hour minimum, supervised counseling experience in a school setting.
+Both field-work experiences are completed under the supervision of a certified school counselor.

 Note: Certified teachers with 30 months of teaching experience must complete no less than 600 hours over the course of one or two semesters.